CrossRef/event-data-user-guide/docs/data/artifacts.md

 # Artifacts

 Crossref maintains a number of Artifacts.
-These are individual pieces of information that we have produced which enable Agents to do their job.
+These are individual pieces of information that we have produced internnaly which enable Agents or other parts of the Event Data system to do their job.
 They contain information like:

  - the list of domains where we think we'll find publisher landing pages
  - the list of DOI prefixes